lawmurray/LibBi/README.txt

 Usage of config.mk is recommended.
 The procedure described below will copy this file across to be used for compilation of model-specific generated code also, ensuring compatibility between client code and library.

+Note that USE_SSE=1 and USE_TEXTURE=1 will not necessarily improve, and may degrade, performance, depending on the model.
+USE_FAST_MATH=1 will certainly improve performance of device code, but may significantly degrade floating point accuracy.

 Usage